TKelia/Linux_Week_3_Formative_1/README.md

 ---

-## Question 2: ATM in Assembly
+## Question 2: ATM Simulation in Assembly
 File: `atm.asm`
-This is an x86 Assembly program that simulates basic ATM functions: Deposit, Withdraw, Check Balance, and Exit.
-It starts with an initial balance of 1000 and updates it based on user input.
-Each function is modular.
+An x86 Assembly program that mimics basic ATM operations: Deposit, Withdraw, Check Balance, and Exit.
+It begins with a balance of 1000 and updates it based on user interactions.
+Each operation is implemented as a separate module.

 ### How to run:
 ```bash